SharrolineGladia/optimise_inter_machine_communication_ai/README.md

 ---

-## 3. Monitoring and Deployment (Prometheus, Grafana, Minikube)
+## 3. Monitoring and Deployment (Prometheus, Grafana)

-The system includes an observability stack and is deployed using a simulated Kubernetes environment:
+The system includes an observability stack:

-- **Minikube**: Used to locally simulate a Kubernetes cluster for scalable deployment.
 - **Prometheus**: Continuously scrapes and stores system/application metrics.
 - **Grafana**: Visualizes real-time data using dashboards.